- Written by Dan

 You get the idea.

-And remember: an olive branch over the doorway can substitute as mistletoe if you’re looking to steal a kiss.
+And remember: if you're in the Mediterranean, an olive branch over the doorway can substitute as mistletoe if you’re looking to steal a kiss.

 If no one’s going to send you a present, then why not take matters into your own hands?